-Table 30.
+Table 31.
 Alarm scope

-Scope Procedure All alarms Click All Alarms.
-In the Alarms Settings tab, click either Enable all or Disable all.
-Category of rules Click a category.
-Click either Enable all or Disable all.
+Scope Procedure Category of rules Click a category.
+Click either Enable all or Disable all .
 Selected rule Click the rule.
 In the Alarms Settings tab, click the link that displays the alarm status.
 Select Enabled or Disabled from the list and click Set .